TiagoCavalcante/react-library-template/README.md

 ## Quickstart

 1. `npm install`
 2. Customize the package.json file with the information about your project.
 Don't forget to change the license if you don't want MIT!
-Once a license is choosed it is hard to (legally) change it
+Once a license is chosen it is hard to (legally) change it
 3. Replace the code from src/ with your code
 4. Add the files you want to delete after the build (if there are any) in rollup.config.js.
-Istead of deleting them you can just add to .gitignore
+Instead of deleting them, you can just add them to .gitignore
-5. Run `npm publish` and wait people to use your library
+5. Run `npm publish` and wait for people to use your library